-- Neighborhoods have distinct focal points and short walking connections to other neighborhoods, services, public features, and jobs. - Neighborhoods include a variety of housing types, styles, and opportunities. - Residential buildings are designed to a variety of styles from the 1900's era. - Commercial areas are diverse and lively, and include public spaces and retail, office, and residential uses. - The civic center provides a facility for a diverse mix of uses that draw local residents and tourists for educational, cultural and recreational events and programs. - Environmentally sensitive areas may also be considered historic and cultural assets to be protected and enhanced. - Heritage of the early settlements (American Indian, Hudson Bay, and DuPont Company) is celebrated and incorporated into development.
+- Neighborhoods have distinct focal points and short walking connections to other neighborhoods, services, public features, and jobs. - Neighborhoods include a variety of housing types, styles, and opportunities. - Residential and commercial buildings are designed to a variety of styles from the 1900-1940's. - Commercial areas are diverse and lively, and include public spaces and retail, office, and residential uses. - The civic center contains government, recreation, and cultural services. - Environmentally sensitive areas are protected and enhanced. - Heritage of the early settlements (American Indian, Hudson Bay, and DuPont Company) is celebrated and incorporated into development.

 Today, the community has the opportunity to preserve, enhance and share the City's natural and historic resources so that they are known regionally and enjoyed for generations to come.

 Cultural and historical resources are recognized as an essential part of DuPont's identity and heritage.